Entry requirements

 The Department of History delivers expert postgraduate supervision by internationally recognised scholars in a wide range of subject areas.
 The department offers a lively research community in the setting of an exciting city and region with a rich heritage.
 Excellent research resources are available for postgraduate study locally (for example in the library’s Special Collections department and its print holdings), online through the library’s database subscriptions, and in close proximity to the city.

-Members of the department publish and supervise research in a range of areas within the broad fields of cultural, social, economic and political history.
-We cover the medieval, early modern and modern periods, and offer expertise on specialist topics such as public history, global and transnational history, digital humanities, environmental history, imperial and colonial history, contemporary history and the history of medicine.
+Members of the History department publish and supervise research in a range of areas within the broad fields of cultural, social, economic and political history.
+We cover the medieval, early modern and modern periods.
+Our research culture is diverse and dynamic, and our collective work includes interests in political culture, studies of people and ideas on the move, environmental history, public and creative histories, and work on visual and material culture alongside colleagues in the Department of the History of Art.

-Prospective applicants should make contact with a potential supervisor (please see the staff profiles below) before submitting an application to discuss their proposed research questions, the state of the proposed field of study and appropriate primary source material.
+Prospective applicants should make contact with a potential supervisor before submitting an application to discuss their proposed research questions, the state of the proposed field of study and appropriate primary source material.

 Information for international students